Blue Jean

 The total runtime of Blue Jean is 97 minutes (1h 37m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.8/10, and global collection metrics, Blue Jean stands as a successful venture for the creators.
-It remains an essential piece of the 2023 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.8/10, and global performance metrics, Blue Jean is classified as a HIT.
+It remains an essential part of the 2023 cinematic calendar.

 Frequently Asked Questions